 You were dealing with the challenges of working and trying to prepare for your next fertility treatment.
-Then COVID-19 hit and not only were your fertility treatments put on hold, but like many Canadians, you were laid off from your job.
+Then COVID-19 hit.
 How can you cope?

 Some of the aspects of infertility that make it so overwhelming – lack of control, long wait periods, and uncertainty – are also what makes living through the Covid-19 pandemic so stressful.
 When will social isolation end?
 When will I get my job back?
-When will my fertility treatments finally happen?
+How will my fertility treatment be impacted?

-How do you maintain your physical and psychological wellness when you are dealing with all this uncertainty, are physically isolated, and now unemployed?
+How do you maintain your physical and psychological wellness when you are dealing with all this uncertainty and physical isolation?

 First, try to make peace with the uncertainty and things out of our control.
 Recognize the emotions this brings (fear, anxiety, anger) but do not get mired in them.
 Start a journal and write your thoughts and feelings down daily.
 Also, write down the things you have to be grateful for each day.